MultiTonic/.github/profile/README.md

 - **Components**:

-  - AutoGen Framework for Model Training and Deployment.
+  - Multiagent Framework for Model Optimizations, Training and Deployment.
   - AI-Driven Analysis Service.

 - **Interactions**: Exchange of models and insights with Application and Data Layers.